ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/ray_tracing/rt06_reflections.md

 }
 ```

-Finally, we can see how our reflection algorithm looks:
+Finally, you can see how your reflection algorithm looks:

 ![Diagram of our reflection algorithm #center](images/reflections_algorithm_diagram.drawio.svg "Diagram of our reflection algorithm")